herotechcourse/kotlin-lotto-precourse/README.md

 5. **Display Results**

-   - Print the number of tickets issued and their numbers (sorted in ascending order).
    - Display the winning statistics, including the number of tickets for each prize rank.
    - Calculate and display the total profit rate.